-From time to time, new accounting pronouncements are issued by the FASB, under its ASC or other standard setting bodies, and adopted by the Company as of the specified effective date, unless otherwise discussed below.
+From time to time, new accounting pronouncements are issued by the FASB, under its ASC or other standard setting bodies, and adopted by the Company as of the specified effective date.
+There have been no new accounting pronouncements issued nor adopted during the year ended December 31, 2021 that are of significance to the Company.